Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 IAF Planes During Combat Warrior Exercise (IDF Spokesperson’s office)

-On November 29, 2021, British Foreign Secretary Liz Truss and Israeli Foreign Minister Yair Lapid signed a 10-year memorandum of understanding for deepening ties on cybersecurity, technology development, defense, trade, and science.
-They declared they would work “night and day” to stop Iran from getting a nuclear weapon.
+On November 29, 2021, British Foreign Secretary Liz Truss and Israeli Foreign Minister Yair Lapid signed a 10-year memorandum of understanding to deepen ties in cybersecurity, technology development, defense, trade, and science.
+They declared they would work “night and day” to prevent Iran from obtaining a nuclear weapon.

 In August 2022, British-based Babcock signed a deal with Israel Aerospace Industries (IAI) and its subsidiary Elta Systems to provide long-range radar for the Defence Ministry’s Serpens program, designed to detect hostile mortars, artillery, and rockets.

 Rafael announced in September 2023 a $25 million deal with the UK Ministry of Defence to purchase their advanced Trophy Active Protection System that will be installed on their Challenger 3 Main Battle Tanks.
-The system is already being used by the U.S. military.
+The U.S. military is already using the system.

-Foreign Secretary James Cleverly visited Israel the same month and said, “The UK understands the threat posed by Iran, and in a world that faces increased threats from hostile actors, Israel’s security is our security....A strong Israel is vital to the security of the region, which is in everybody’s interests.”
+Foreign Secretary James Cleverly visited Israel the same month.
+He said, “The UK understands the threat posed by Iran, and in a world that faces increased threats from hostile actors, Israel’s security is our security...A strong Israel is vital to the security of the region, which is in everybody’s interests.”

 War in Gaza